Thursday, May 26 2022 (Day 1)

 My target this evening was Tanjong Pagar, where I had heard from some news sites that there might have been a third week of a pasar malam, or night market, going on near a plaza there.
 There wasn’t, though, but I still walked around and got some lovely architecture and aesthetic photos that I enjoyed.

 I found my way into a nearby mall called 100 AM mall and walked around that for a bit.
 There was a Japanese groceries and snacks store in there called Don Don Donki that spanned two floors, and I had seen a branch of this store back in Tampines One as well, but it wasn’t until now that I realized that i knew the store from a jingle that played in an anime that I had watched.
 I even heard the same theme song (Miracle Shopping) playing over the store loudspeakers.
 I went in and eventually bought a couple vanilla wafers just for the collectible cards.

 The wafers themselves were quite okay.
+The white-haired girl on the card I drew has the same birthdate as me, so she’s obviously the Best Girl in the group.
 The store was overwhelming though.
 So much stuff.

 I walked around the neighbourhood a bit more as I headed for a nearby food court, secretly trailing behind some Caucasian tourists who were marvelling at how many bars and shops there were in the Tanjong Pagar/Chinatown area.
 One of them they tried to enter was Boys Only, but they were a group of 2 guys and 1 girl, so they moved on.
 They eventually ended up at the same food court as me, I think, which was Maxwell Food Centre.